 Cryptocurrency investing at Schwab

-This article will provide an overview of how cryptocurrency works, insight into why it has become so popular, and how you can gain exposure to cryptocurrency through Schwab.
+This article provides an overview of how cryptocurrency works, insight into why it has become so popular, and how you can gain exposure to cryptocurrency through Schwab.

 Cryptocurrency basics

 Cryptocurrency is a virtual (or digital) currency secured through one-way cryptography.
-It appears on a distributed ledger called a blockchain that is transparent and shared among all users in a permanent and verifiable way.
+It appears on a distributed ledger called a blockchain, which is transparent and shared among all users in a permanent and verifiable manner.

 The original intent of cryptocurrency was to allow parties to make online payments to each other without the need for a central third-party intermediary, like a bank.
 However, with the introduction of smart contracts, non-fungible tokens, stablecoins, and other innovations, additional uses and capabilities are rapidly evolving.